AdobeDocs/cc-libraries-api/src/pages/integrate/guides/getting-data/index.md

 **What it does**

 Our route above takes a `libraryId` parameter.
-This parameter is then used to create the CC Libraries API endpoint we want to call:
+This parameter is then used to create the Libraries API endpoint we want to call:

 ```javascript
 `${baseURL}/${libraryId}/elements`;
 // Or, https://cc-libraries.adobe.io/api/v1/libraries/AAAAAA-AAAA-AAAA-AAAA-AAAAAAAAAAAA/elements
 ```

 As in the first route, we use the `axios` module to make the HTTP request.
-If the request is successful, we get a JSON object from the CC Libraries API that we send back to the browser.
+If the request is successful, we get a JSON object from the Libraries API that we send back to the browser.

 **Try it out**